“A stitch of calm, a thread of scent”

 🪡 Make Your Sachet:

-Everything you need — from cloth and twine to lavender and labels — has been tucked inside your curated box.
+Everything you need — from cloth and twine to lavender and template — has been tucked inside your curated box.
 No need to gather, just begin.

 Fold the top edge inward and stitch across, inserting one end of your twine into the seam.